se-edu/learningresources/contents/uix/refining-ux-skills.md

 Be honest with your expectations on what you wish to get out of the course and find a suitable one base on your answers to the questions above.

 ## Engaging in individual UX projects
+This is the tactic that shows your proactiveness and your desire to excel in UX Design.
+Regardless of whether you have a mentor or take up a UX Bootcamp before, nothing shows your commitment more than if you further hone those learned skills in actual UX projects.

+Find a local organisation with a website/app that you believe needs design help.
+Approach them via call/email to let them know that you are new to design but would like to gain some experience by providing advice on how certain aspects of their websites can be improved, bearing in mind that it's good to always frame design issues as business issues.
+Afterwards simply treat it as your own UX project and produce value-added content like prototypes that can help to showcase what you are saying.
+By doing it well, you can gain experience and even add value to your resume.

+#### Potential pitfalls:
+*Projects that don’t count as legitimate UX experience*: It is important to be careful of the type of projects you end up taking.
+Producing content for non-digital media, such as a brochure or an advertisement, would not be as relevant as producing wireframes for a website.
+Furthermore, even with a relevant UX experience, it is crucial to be able to link your work to communicate the following points in order to really sell your work as a UX designer:
+* How you helped the team balance user goals and business goals
+* How you analyzed the business and technology constraints
+* How you collaborated with non-designers
+* How you transformed user research and quantitative data into actionable insights for the team
+* How you worked with the team to resolve unexpected challenges

+## Summary
+Being a UX designer requires tenacity as a lot of the responsibility, i.e. be it approaching a right mentor, determining a right course syllabus for yourself or approaching a local organisation for potential work, ultimately falls on you.
+Hopefully the tactics and ways to avoid common pitfalls helps to make the process easier to understand.
+Bear in mind that the tactics are not used exclusively, as all of them can be applied simultaneously in your journey of mastering UX Design skills.